Is Laser Vision Correction right for you?

 Learn more about the main guidelines below to see if you qualify.

-Basic Requirements for ASA Eye Surgery
+Basic Qualifications for ASA Laser Eye Surgery

-• You are at least 18 years old
+You are at least 18 years old

-• You are nearsighted, farsighted, or have astigmatism
+You are nearsighted, farsighted, or have astigmatism

-• Your eye prescription is stable (within .5 Diopters for ≥ 12 months)
+Your eye prescription is stable (within .5 Diopters for ≥ 12 months)

-• You have good basic eye health
+You have good basic eye health

-• You don’t have other high-risk health factors
+You don’t have other high-risk health factors

-• You’re not pregnant or planning to be pregnant in the next six months
+You’re not pregnant or planning to be pregnant in the next six months

-You’re At Least 18 Years Old
+✓ You’re At Least 18 Years Old

 Most ophthalmologists only accept patients 18 years and older for laser eye surgery because your vision can change in early adulthood.
 You can receive eye surgery as late as your 60s, but often, an additional eye issue prevents surgery from being prudent, such as the formation of a cataract.
 If you’re in your late 50s or 60s, talk with your ophthalmologist about your eyesight to determine if laser eye surgery is safe and recommended.

-You Are Nearsighted, Farsighted, or Have Astigmatism
+✓ You Are Nearsighted, Farsighted, or Have Astigmatism

 While the other criteria on this list are straightforward, eye prescription and eye health are patient-specific factors.
-ASA surgery can tremendously improve your daily living, whether you’re nearsighted, farsighted, or have astigmatism.
+ASA eye surgery can tremendously improve your daily living, whether you’re nearsighted, farsighted, or have astigmatism.
 But having these conditions alone doesn’t guarantee eligibility, even if you fall within the prescription thresholds below.
 To determine safety and risk, a trained ophthalmologist must evaluate your prescription, corneal thickness, and eye health.

 In general, these are the prescription limits I accept for ASA surgery at Moskowitz Eye Care:

-• Nearsightedness: up to -8.00 diopters
+Nearsightedness: up to -8.00 diopters

-• Farsightedness: up to +3.00 diopters
+Farsightedness: up to +3.00 diopters

-• Astigmatism: up to 6 diopters
+Astigmatism: up to 6 diopters

 But again, the amount of prescription I can treat depends on each patient’s corneal thickness and eye health.
 The above limits provide a framework for what I can treat with confidence, but every patient is different and will be evaluated upon your initial consultation.
 Unlike many LASIK centers, I prioritize patient safety to ensure that you’ll be happy with your vision for many years to come.
 No regrets!

-You Have a Stable Prescription
+✓ You Have a Stable Prescription

 To have ASA surgery, your eye prescription needs to have changed no more than .5 Diopters for at least 12 months.
 A consistent prescription means your refractive errors are stable, and you’ll have good long-term results.

-You Have Good Basic Eye Health
+✓ You Have Good Basic Eye Health

 If your eyes are in good health and you don’t have a condition like Keratoconus or a cataract, you’re likely a candidate for laser eye surgery.
 If testing shows that your cornea has enough healthy tissue and is regular and symmetrical in steepness and shape, ASA remains on the table.

-You Don’t Have High-Risk Health Factors
+✓ You Don’t Have High-Risk Health Factors

 In some cases, additional health factors may prevent us from moving forward with ASA surgery out of safety concerns.
 If you have systemic collagen issues or uncontrolled diabetes, you may not be eligible for ASA.
 But I am happy to refer you to a different service or solution.
 Being on certain medications like Accutane are relative contraindications for laser vision correction.

-You Are Not Pregnant or Planning to Be in the Next 6 Months
+✓ You Are Not Pregnant or Planning to Be in the Next 6 Months

 To protect your baby, it’s best to wait until after pregnancy to get laser eye surgery.
 If you’re pregnant or planning a pregnancy in the next six months, hold off on surgery for now.
 Most of the drops that are used during the procedure and afterward have not been tested on pregnant women so we are not certain about their effects on the baby.
 Beyond that risk, your vision can change during pregnancy, so it’s best to wait until you’re not pregnant to correct your vision.

-Additional Conditions That Still Make You Eligible for ASA
+Additional Conditions for ASA

-Your Cornea is Too Thin for LASIK
+✓ Your Cornea is Too Thin for LASIK

 ASA doesn’t involve cutting a flap in your cornea, like LASIK does, meaning that you may be eligible for ASA even if you have a thin cornea.
 ASA preserves 100-150 microns of cornea tissue by not cutting the flap, meaning the surgery can treat more diopters of prescription than LASIK can.
 There are other options for patients with inadequate corneas, and I never hesitate to redirect patients, even if it's not a part of my practice.

-You Have Dry Eye Syndrome
+✓ You Have Dry Eye Syndrome

 With ASA, the chance of dry eyes is significantly reduced compared to LASIK.
 So, if you have mild dry eyes pre-surgery, you may still be eligible for ASA.
 Also, remember that a big cause of your dry eyes may be from wearing contact lenses, a piece of plastic on your eyes!
 Because LASIK can cause dry eyes, ASA is a much safer option than LASIK for patients with dry eyes.
 Still, if you suffer from advanced dry eyes, laser vision correction surgery may not be the best option for you.

-You Play Contact Sports, Serve in the Military, or Have an Active Job
+✓ You Play Contact Sports, Serve in the Military, or Have an Active Job

 If you have an active lifestyle, ASA surgery is an excellent fit because it allows you to forgo wearing eyeglasses and contact lenses.
 More than just contact sports, it’s not unusual for a toddler to have their fingers near your eyes.
 A small event like this can sometimes have big effects on the flap.
 ASA is safe and doesn't involve cutting a flap.
 Whether you play contact sports, serve in the military, or work a blue-collar job, ASA can transform your lifestyle.